bentoml/BentoML/docs/source/tutorial.rst

 .. dropdown:: For Mac with Apple Silicon
    :icon: cpu

-   Specify the :code:`--platform` to avoid potential compatibility issues with some Python libraries.
+   Specify the ``--platform`` to avoid potential compatibility issues with some Python libraries.

    .. code:: bash